Request a Note: How the Request Function Shapes X's Community Notes System

 \subsection{Crowdsourced Fact-Checking in Practice: X's Community Notes}

 Given the necessity of human-centered approaches and the demonstrated promise of crowdsourced fact-checking, \X introduced Community Notes, a system that engages diverse users in collaboratively annotating potentially misleading content at scale~\cite{cn2025signing}.
-First, Community Notes contributors can append contextual information or corrections to potentially misleading posts, offering alternative perspectives or clarifications.
+Specifically, Community Notes contributors can append contextual information or corrections to potentially misleading posts, offering alternative perspectives or clarifications.
 Contributors are required to cite external sources in their community notes.
 These notes are continuously evaluated through peer ratings from other contributors.
-Additionally, \X develops a bridging algorithm to feature objectively informative community notes that are subjectively perceived to be helpful across heterogeneous contributors~\cite{wojcik2022birdwatch}.
-Beyond contributors, all users can now participate indirectly through the recently launched Request Community Note function, which allows any account with a verified phone number to submit requests for posts they believe would benefit from a community note.
+However, featuring community notes based on majority-based aggregation rules makes the system vulnerable to manipulation or one-side ratings from ideologically homogeneous raters.
+Research shows that politically balanced groups produce more reliable and accurate evaluations than homogeneous ones~\cite{allen2021scaling,godel2021moderating}.
+Therefore, \X develops a bridging algorithm to feature objectively informative community notes that are subjectively perceived to be helpful across heterogeneous contributors~\cite{wojcik2022birdwatch}.
+Beyond contributors, prior research has also explored on-demand fact-checking models that enable ordinary users to request fact-checks for content they wish to have checked~\cite{kriplean2014integrating}.
+In line with this idea, all users on \X can now participate indirectly through the recently launched Request Community Note function, which allows any account with a verified phone number to submit requests for posts they believe would benefit from a community note.
 When enough requests are submitted, \emph{top writers} can see alerts highlighting these posts and can choose to write a note in response (see the illustrations in Fig.~\ref{fig:cn_request}).